mritsurgeon/classify.io/README.md

 ## Usage

 1. **Run the Application**:
-   streamlit run app.py
+   streamlit run classifyio.py
-   Replace `app.py` with the main script name if different.

 2. **RAG Chatbot**: Interact with the chatbot to query your data.
 The chatbot uses the Ollama API to generate responses based on the data stored in ChromaDB.

-3. **Set the Directory for Analysis**: Configure the directory containing the Veeam backup files by editing the following line in the code:
+3. **Set the Directory for Analysis**: Configure the directory containing the Veeam backup FLR files by editing the following line in the code:
-   # Directory containing the files
+   Directory containing the files:
+   `directory = 'C:\\VeeamFLR\\'`
+   You might choose more granular folder paths to enhance performance.
+This can be tested with a ratio of compute needed versus data to process, such as:
-   directory = 'C:\\Data\\demo'
+   `directory = 'C:\VeeamFLR\target_3c75de11\Volume1\Users\Administrator\Documents'`

-## Under Construction
+## Project Stage

-* The API functionality is yet to be integrated.
-* The Veeam backup server configuration in the UI currently holds placeholder data.
+This project is currently in its infancy or Minimal Viable Product (MVP) stage.
+As a result, some features may be under development, and the implementation may evolve as feedback is gathered and the project matures.
+Due to the evolving nature of machine learning, changes and tweaks might be needed to ensure the best model is used.
+Different types of datasets might have varying performance outcomes on certain models or NER techniques, necessitating ongoing adjustments and optimizations.

 ## Lessons Learned